Fleebee/javelin/ReadMe.md

 - This tool will push to Private repos with a valid PAT key, but your deployed applicaiton will not be able to download from a private repo.
 This should be handled by overiding the Bearer Header in your Tauri application.
 - Each OS type will create an individual manifest.json file but can share Release versions nd upload their own artifacts.
 This is because there were issues when the manifest version was updated for a platform, every platform considered there to be a new version.
 It can be done but considering the manifest wouldnt track all version numbers it became less important to fix it.
+- If no Gist key is inputted a draft will be created and populated with Release details

 ## Known issues